 - before you begin, grinding the whole spices, take the nutmeg in a mortar-pestle and crush it coarsely. keep aside.

 - now add all the whole spices in the dry grinder jar. break the cinnamon, tej patta and then add. you can also use a coffee grinder. add according to the capacity of the jar.

 - then add the coarsely crushed nutmeg powder.

 - next add 2 tablespoons ginger powder.

 - grind to a smooth powder. tiny grits of the spices are fine in the masala. you can grind in 1 or 2 batches.

 - if using dried rose petals, then add them at this step. if you don't have rose petals then skip adding them. again grind.

-- if you want, you can seive the garam masala powder and grind the tiny bits left on the seive.
+- if you want, you can sift it and grind the tiny bits left on the sieve.

 - let the powder cool down. you can spread it in a plate or allow it to cool in the grinder jar itself. then spoon the powder in a clean glass jar.

-- cover tightly and keep in a cool dry place. you can also keep the garam masala powder in the fridge or freezer. this recipe yields about 190 grams of garam masala.
+- cover tightly and keep in a cool dry place. you can also keep it in the fridge or freezer. this recipe yields about 190 grams of garam masala.